-After tagging some text samples, the classifier will start making predictions when faced with similar text patterns.
-If you are not satisfied with the results, or you find that your model is not accurate enough, you’ll have to tag more examples to continue training your model.
+After tagging some text samples, the classifier will start making predictions on its own.
+If you’re not satisfied with the results, or you find that your model isn’t accurate enough, you’ll have to tag more examples to continue training your model.

 The more data you tag, the smarter your model will be.